openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

          trying to read in PDB files from sources such as `CHARMM-GUI <http://charmm-gui.org/>`_ that do not generate PDB files that comply with the `PDB standard <http://www.wwpdb.org/documentation/file-format>`_.
-         If you're using files from `CHARMM-GUI <http://charmm-gui.org/>`_, it's easiest to load the PSF file directly, as discussed in Section :ref:`using-charmm-files`.
+         If you're using files from `CHARMM-GUI <http://charmm-gui.org/>`_, it's easiest to load the PSF file directly, as discussed in Section :numref:`using-charmm-files`.

 .. tip:: Trying to read in PDB files from sources such as `CHARMM-GUI <http://charmm-gui.org/>`_
          that do not generate PDB files that comply with the `PDB standard <http://www.wwpdb.org/documentation/file-format>`_